erikleitch/riak_graphviz/README.md

 # Synopsis

 riak_graphviz is a python library, built on graphviz.py, intended to simplify generating graphviz diagrams for complex processes.
+The primary functionality it adds to graphviz.py is ease of construction of complicated call stacks, and logical ordering of nodes through the use of subgraphs under the hood.

 You'll need graphviz installed to use this code, which you can get, for example, via: